erwin1234777/genshin_public/README.md

 Remember that 4* cannot have a streak higher than 9(you can only have 9 between 4* streaks, as the 10th is guaranteed another 4* star).
 Now that you have that number, you are going to write it down.

 Repeat the same process for the 5*, find the LATEST 5* star you got(or if you didnt get any, start from as far as it goes).
 Now that you counted BOTH 4* star and 5* star, we are ready to go back to discord.

 The command should still be waiting for your next message, so now we are going to finish it up.

-Type this : 0, YOUR 4* STAR streak here, YOUR 5* STAR streak here It should look like this `0,7,12` for example, separated by commas Thats it, now do the same for the other 2 banners.
+Type this : `0, YOUR 4* STAR streak here, YOUR 5* STAR streak here`

+It should look like this:

+`0,7,12`

+for example, separated by commas

+Thats it, now do the same for the other 2 banners.
 This is only needed once to get you started.

 ## Already Setup or Fresh Accounts
-Now that you have your banners setup, your task is simple Go to genshin.
+Now that you have your banners setup, your task is simple

+Go to genshin.

 Get on the Wishes Page

-Select what banner you will be getting wishes from Head over to discord, type g.gacha
+Select what banner you will be getting wishes from

+Head over to discord, type g.gacha

-Click the same button for the banner you are pulling wishes from Roll a wish on genshin, wait for it to finish so you know what you got AFTER YOU KNOW WHAT YOU GOT, react correspondingly to what you got.
+Click the same button for the banner you are pulling wishes from

+Roll a wish on genshin, wait for it to finish so you know what you got

+AFTER YOU KNOW WHAT YOU GOT, react correspondingly to what you got.

 If you got a 3* Star, react with white

 If you got a 4* Star, react with purple

 If you got a 5* Star, reac with orange

 <img src="https://i.imgur.com/8W2e4Jy.png" width="320">